ros2/rosbag2/README.md

     - For publish/receive-time modes, splits are executed asynchronously by the task runner and scheduled to be executed immediately after the next qualifying message arrives; therefore the split may not happen exactly at the requested timestamp.
-This is made to avoid blocking the recorder from processing incoming messages and potentially lost messages due to the long bag split operation.
+This is made to avoid blocking the recorder from processing incoming messages and potentially losing messages due to the long bag split operation.
     - Future node-time splits are scheduled and may also be executed slightly after the requested time due to task scheduling.